Trinity Washington University

 Trinity’s official colors are purple and gold.
 Commercial printers use Pantone (PMS) numbers to designate ink colors.
 Trinity’s PMS colors are PMS 269 for purple, and PMS 122 for gold.
 Acceptable accent colors are also denoted below.

 Microsoft© Office software and other programs use different color systems (RGB, CMYK, HSL, LAB).
 The most common, used in Microsoft© programs, is RGB (Red, Green, Blue).
 Trinity’s RGB, CMYK, and Web colors are listed below.
-Please contact Jason Pier, assistant vice president of marketing and communications at 202-884-9710, for assistance with matching to Trinity’s purple and gold colors.
+Please contact Our Print Specialist for assistance with matching to Trinity’s purple and gold colors.

 RGB: 75, 48, 106